disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

 9. Close the InPrivate browsing window.

 ### Task 2 - Configure Microsoft Entra ID to work with Defender for Cloud Apps

+In this task, you will configure Microsoft Entra ID to work with Defender for Cloud Apps by creating a Conditional Access policy to monitor Pradeep's usage of Microsoft Forms.
+You will also disable security defaults to enable the new policy and finalize the configuration.

 1. Navigate to Azure Portal, in **Search resources, services and docs (1)** search and select for **Microsoft Entra ID (2)**.